The-Black-Pig/Simple-Arduino-Frequency-Counter/README.md

 # Simple-Arduino-Frequency-Counter
-The simplest Frequency Counter for the Arduino
+The Simplest Frequency Counter for the Arduino

 I needed a frquency counter for settng up 555 timer chips, so I came up with the simplest, fairly accurate method of